awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

     --tag-specifications 'ResourceType=volume,Tags=[{Key=purpose,Value=production},{Key=cost-center,Value=cc123}]'
 ```

+### Adding tags to an existing resource<a name="create-tag-examples"></a>

+The following examples demonstrate how to add tags to an existing resource using the [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) command\.

-**Example 6: Add a tag to a resource**
+**Example Example: Add a tag to a resource**
-This example adds the tag `Stack=production` to the specified image, or overwrites an existing tag for the AMI where the tag key is `Stack`\.
+The following command adds the tag **Stack=production** to the specified image, or overwrites an existing tag for the AMI where the tag key is **Stack**\.
 If the command succeeds, no output is returned\.

 ```
 aws ec2 create-tags \